Sapa Entry Requirements

 Additional requirements for specific circumstances.

-Children must have their own passport (family passports are not accepted).
-Children traveling with only one parent or with non-parents should carry a notarized letter of consent from the absent parent(s) or legal guardian, though this is not always checked.
-Unaccompanied minors require special arrangements with airlines and immigration.
-All visa requirements apply to children regardless of age.
+Children must have their own passport.
+If traveling with only one parent or without parents, it is highly recommended to carry a notarized letter of consent from the non-accompanying parent(s) or legal guardian(s).
+This is not always checked but can prevent delays at immigration.